AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/firefly.md

     + __Project title__: `WKND AEM Asset Compute`
     + __App name__: `wkndAemAssetCompute<YourName>`
-        + The __App name__ must be unique across all Firefly applications and is not modifiable later.
+        + The __App name__ must be unique across all Firefly projects and is not modifiable later.
 Prefixing the your company or organization's name, and postfixing with a meaningful suffix is a good approach, such as: `wkndAemAssetCompute`.
-        + For self-enablement it is often best to postfix your name to the __App name__, such as `wkndAemAssetComputeJaneDoe` to avoid collisions with other Project Firefly applications.
+        + For self-enablement it is often best to postfix your name to the __App name__, such as `wkndAemAssetComputeJaneDoe` to avoid collisions with other Project Firefly projects.
     + Under __Workspaces__ add a new environment named `Development`
     + Under __Adobe I/O Runtime__ ensure __Include Runtime with each workspace__ is selected
     + Tap __Save__ to save the project